-The Board of Directors of the McKinleyville Community Services District (MCSD) currently have ten committees, nine of which are standing committees and one an ad-hoc committee.
+The Board of Directors of the McKinleyville Community Services District (MCSD; District) currently (2020) has eleven (11) committees, nine of which are standing committees and two ad-hoc committees.
 A standing committee is a permanent committee established for the purpose of specializing in the consideration of a particular subject area.
-MCSD's standing committees include, Recreation Advisory Committee, Area Fund, Redwood Region Economic Development Committee, Audit Committee, Employee Negotiations Committee, Water Task Force Committee, McKinleyville Municipal Advisory Committee, Cornerstone Committee and Groundwater Sustainability Committee.
+MCSD's standing committees include Parks and Recreation Committee, Area Fund, Redwood Region Economic Development Committee, Audit Committee, Employee Negotiations Committee, McKinleyville Municipal Advisory Committee, and Environmental Matters committee.
 An Ad-Hoc Committee is a committee formed for a specific task or objective and dissolved after the completion of the task or achievement of the objective.
-MCSD's ad-hoc committee is No Drugs & Toxics Down the Drain.
 The McKinleyville Senior Center Advisory Committee dissolved in March 2019, however the continued collaboration and agreement with the McKinleyville Senior Center still requires an MCSD Board Liaison.

-Recreation Advisory Committee:

-The primary purpose of the Recreation Advisory Committee (RAC) is to make recommendations to the McKinleyville Community Services District (MCSD) Board of Directors regarding plans, policies, programs, and projects relating to McKinleyville's parks, facilities, open space maintenance zones, and recreation activities.
+Parks and Recreation Committee: The primary purpose of the Parks and Recreation Committee (PARC) is to make recommendations to the McKinleyville Community Services District (MCSD) Board of Directors regarding plans, policies, programs, and projects relating to McKinleyville's parks, facilities, open space maintenance zones, and recreation activities.

-The RAC is appointed by the Board and should include one Director who will be appointed by the Board President.
-An alternate Director will be selected in the event the primary Director is unable to attend a RAC meeting.
+The PARC is appointed by the Board and should include one Director who will be appointed by the Board President.
+An alternate Director will be selected in the event the primary Director is unable to attend a PARC meeting.
 Members should represent, to the extent possible, various recreational interests of the community including but not limited to business, environmental, equestrian, sports, seniors, trails and youth.
-The Recreation Advisory Committee meet once a month on the 3rd Thursday at 6:30pm at District's Conference Room, 1656 Sutter Road, McKinleyville.
+The Parks and Recreation Committee meet once a month on the 3rd Thursday at District's Conference Room, 1656 Sutter Road, McKinleyville.
 The designated Board Member should report back to the Board during the regular monthly Board of Directors meetings.

-Area Fund:

-The primary purpose of the McKinleyville Area Fund is to help in the decision making process to grant funds to deserving organizations and projects in the McKinleyville area.
+Area Fund: The primary purpose of the McKinleyville Area Fund is to help in the decisionmaking process to grant funds to deserving organizations and projects in the McKinleyville area.

 The MCSD Board President will appoint a Director to serve as a member for the McKinleyville Area Fund annually.
 The committee meets on an "as needed" basis.
 The designated Board Member should report to the Board during the regular monthly Board of Directors meetings as applicable.

-Redwood Region Economic Development Commission:

-The Redwood Region Economic Development Commission (RREDC) is a collaboration of Humboldt County communities dedicated to expanding economic opportunity in Humboldt County.
+Redwood Region Economic Development Commission: The Redwood Region Economic Development Commission (RREDC) is a collaboration of Humboldt County communities dedicated to expanding economic opportunity in Humboldt County.
 The primary purpose of RREDC is to create opportunity and to support the growth of local businesses by leading projects of regional significance, making loans, and offering technical assistance through partnership with the North Coast Small Business Development Center.